LavaMoat/snow/README.md

 Snow is the **most advanced** open sourced tool for securing same origin realms in the browser - super **secure**, super **easy to use**:

-* Include Snow in your web app's loading html file
+* Include Snow in your web app's loading html file:
 ```html
 <script src="https://unpkg.com/@lavamoat/snow/snow.prod.js"></script>
 ```